-REMEMBER - IT'S YOUR QUALIFICATION SO IT NEEDS TO BE YOUR OWN WORK imormation for candidates
+REMEMBER - IT'S YOUR QUALIFICATION SO IT NEEDS TO BE YOUR OWN WORK.

-Using social media and examinations/assessments
+Using social media and examinations/assessments Information for candidates

-While we like to share our experiences online, when it comes to exams, we have to be careful.
+While we like to share our experiences online, when it comes to exams and other assessments, we have to be careful.